 Lapsi is a sweet dish made with roasted broken wheat (Dalia) and sweetened with jaggery.
 Garnished with nuts and flavored with cardamom, this cracked wheat recipe is perfect for celebrations.
 With a rich brown color, this Gujarati Fada Lapsi Halwa recipe can be cooked in an instant pot or stovetop within minutes.

 Lapsi halwa is a popular delicacy in the Indian states of both Gujarat and Rajasthan.
 It is often made during festivals or during any auspicious occasion.
 My mom was visiting recently as I had given birth to my second daughter.
 She insisted that I include more Dalia (cracked wheat) in my diet.
-So, I looked upon a variety of recipes and lapsi was one of them.
+So, I looked at a variety of recipes and lapsi was one of them.
 It turned out so good that I had to share it with you all!

 What is Lapsi?

-Lapsi is known by many names such as Cracked Wheat Fada, Fada Lapsi, Lapsi Halwa, Sweet Dalia, Gur ki Lapsi or Gur ka Halwa.
+Lapsi is known by many names such as Cracked Wheat Fada, Fada Lapsi, Lapsi Halwa, Sweet Dalia, Gur ki Lapsi, or Gur ka Halwa.
 It is one of the most popular cracked wheat sweet recipes in Northern India.
 The primary ingredients of this dish are

 - Dalia (cracked wheat)